-We prefer to meet with the parents in most cases, and we will assume in most cases the parent will become our client.
+We prefer to meet with the parents in most cases and we will assume in most cases the parent will become our client.
 In some cases, that is not realistic, where, for example, the parent has dementia or has other disabilities that prevent them from effectively participating in the meeting.
-In many cases, the parent prefers to have a son or daughter or even a larger group of the family come with her or her to the appointment; while we’re happy to accommodate the wishes of that client and the family, it may become necessary to meet with the parent/client alone, at some point.
+In many cases, the parent prefers to have a son or daughter or even a larger group of the family come with them to the appointment; while we’re happy to accommodate the wishes of that client and the family, it may become necessary to meet with the parent/client alone at some point.
 This is for the protection for everyone involved.

 Are there alternatives to Probate?

-Can a name someone as a life insurance beneficiary with a verbal agreement that he/she will use that to pay the funeral bill and divide the rest between the family?
+Can I name someone as a life insurance beneficiary with a verbal agreement they pay for my funeral and divide the rest among the children?

-We see cases like this all the time, and unfortunately the beneficiary often refuses or has forgotten about the agreement to pay the funeral bill and divide the monies with everyone else.
+We see cases like this all the time and unfortunately the beneficiary often refuses or has forgotten about the agreement to pay the funeral bill and divide the monies with everyone else.
 There is no enforceable agreement in that situation.
-There are much better options available.
+There are much better options available to accomplish this task.

-If your questions aren't answered on this page or you are ready to take the next step, get in touch with us.
+If your questions aren't answered on this page or you are ready to meet with us, please contact us.